JuliaAI/LearnAPI.jl/docs/src/operations.md

 ## Target proxies

-In the case that a model has the concept of a **target** variable, as described under [Scope and undefined notions](@ref scope), the output of an operation may have the form of a proxy for the target, such as a vector of truth-probabilities for binary targets.
+In the case that a model has the concept of a **target** variable, as described under [Scope and undefined notions](@ref scope), the output of `predict` or `predict_joint` may have the form of a proxy for the target, such as a vector of truth-probabilities for binary targets.

 We assume the reader is already familiar with the notion of a target variable in supervised learning, but target variables are not limited to supervised models.
 For